uparseiparse/gddr6/README.md

 Reads GDDR6/GDDR6X VRAM memory temperatures from multiple supported NVIDIA GPUs found in a host Linux system.
 These findings are based on reverse engineering of the NVIDIA GPU Linux driver.

+## ⚠️ AI Modified Code Disclaimer
+This code has been modified by an AI assistant.
+The modifications are provided "as is", without warranty of any kind, express or implied.
+Use at your own risk.

 ## Prerequisites